PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ### Apply the Terraform Plan

 Let's apply the config to our firewall.
-We don't need to run `terraform init` again since the provider has already been initialized, so just check your config with `terraform plan`:
+We won't need to run `terraform init` again since the provider has already been initialized.
+So just check your config with `terraform plan`:

 ```bash
 $ terraform plan
 ```

-If there are no errors, go ahead and push your config updates the firewall:
+If there are no errors, go ahead and push your config updates to the firewall with `terraform apply`.

 ```bash
 $ terraform apply
 ```

-Switch browser tabs to the web UI of your firewall and verify that the configuration matches what you want.
+Switch browser tabs to the web UI of your firewall and verify that the configuration matches the examples above.
 Again, the changes have only been made to the candidate configuration and have **not** been committed.

 ---

 ## Task 3 - Cleanup

-Terraform will clean up our config for us with the `terraform destroy` command.
+Terraform will clean up our firewall configs with the `terraform destroy` command.
 Run it to prepare for the Ansible portion of the lab:

 ```bash
 $ terraform destroy
 ```

-Confirm in the firewall UI that the security rules, objects, and network configs we've created have been removed.
+Confirm in the firewall UI that the security rules, objects, and network configs we created have been removed.

 You're now done with the Terraform portion of the lab.